ansible/ansible-builder/docs/index.rst

 To get started with Ansible Builder, you must install the ``ansible-builder`` utility and a containerization tool.

 Once you have the tools you need, create an :ref:`execution environment definition <builder_ee_definition>` file.
-By default this file is called ``execution_environment.yml``.
+By default, this file is called ``execution-environment.yml``.
-In the execution environment definition file you can specify the exact content you want to include in your execution environment.
+In the execution environment definition file, you can specify the exact content you want to include in your execution environment.
 You can specify these items:

 - the base container image